-Twistbox is a global publisher and distributor of entertainment content primarily focused on video and games for Third Generation (3G) mobile networks.
-Twistbox publishes its content in over 40 countries with distribution representing more than one billion subscribers.
-Operating since 2003, Twistbox has developed an intellectual property portfolio unique to its 18 to 40 year old target demographic (18 to 40) that includes worldwide or territory exclusive mobile rights to content from leading film, television and lifestyle media companies.
-Twistbox has built a proprietary mobile publishing platform that includes: tools that automate handset portability for the distribution of images and video; a mobile games development suite that automates the porting of mobile games and applications to over 1,500 handsets; and a content standards and ratings system globally adopted by major wireless carriers to assist with the responsible deployment of age-verified programming and services.
-Twistbox has leveraged its brand portfolio and platform to secure "direct" distribution agreements with the leading mobile operators throughout Europe, North America and Latin America, including, among others, Vodafone, Telefonica, Orange, Hutchinson 3G, O2 Verizon, Sprint and Orange.
+Twistbox is a global publisher and distributor of entertainment content and services primarily focused on enabling the development, distribution and billing of content across mobile networks.
+Twistbox publishes its content in over 28 countries with distribution representing more than five hundred million subscribers.
+Operating since 2003, Twistbox has developed an intellectual property portfolio that includes worldwide or territory exclusive mobile rights to content from film, television and lifestyle media companies.
+Twistbox has built a proprietary mobile publishing platform that includes: tools that automate device management for the distribution and billing of images and video; a mobile games development and distribution platform that automates the porting of mobile games and applications to over 1,500 handsets; and a content standards and ratings system globally adopted by major wireless carriers to assist with the responsible deployment of age-verified programming and services.
+Twistbox has leveraged its intellectual property and carrier-class platform to secure direct distribution agreements with the leading mobile operators throughout Europe, North America and Latin America, including, among others, Vodafone, Telefonica, Orange, Hutchison's 3, O2 and Orange.

-Twistbox maintains distribution agreements with leading mobile network operators throughout the North American, European, Latin America and Asia-Pacific regions that include Verizon, Virgin Mobile, T-Mobile, Telefonica, America Movil, Hutchinson 3G, O2 and Orange.
-Twistbox maintains a worldwide distribution agreement with Vodafone.
-Through this relationship, in certain markets Twistbox serves as Vodafone's exclusive supplier and aggregator of late night content, a portion of which is age-verified.
-Twistbox has similar exclusive agreements with other operators in selected territories for both Late Night and Play for Prizes mobile games categories.
+Twistbox maintains distribution agreements with leading mobile network operators throughout North American, European, Latin America and Asia-Pacific regions that include T-Mobile, Telefonica, America Movil, Hutchison's 3, O2 and Orange.
+Twistbox maintains a global distribution agreement with Vodafone.
+Through this relationship, in certain markets Twistbox serves as one of Vodafone's exclusive category portal managers.

-Twistbox's intellectual property encompasses over 75 worldwide exclusive, territory exclusive or non-exclusive content licensing agreements that cover its lifestyle, late night and casual games programming and services.
-Twistbox's content portfolio is distributed via mobile applications and services that include more than 350 WAP sites, 250 games and 66 mobile TV channels.
+Twistbox's intellectual property encompasses worldwide exclusive, territory exclusive or non-exclusive content licensing agreements that are distributed via mobile applications and services including more than 350 WAP sites, 250 games and 66 mobile TV channels.

-In addition to its content publishing business through mobile operators, Twistbox operates a suite of Direct to Consumer services including text and video chat and web2mobile marketing services of video, images and games that are promoted through on-line, print, and TV advertising.
-Payments for the Company's Direct to Consumer services are through integration with Premium Short Message Service (Premium SMS) billing aggregators and credit card processing companies.
+In addition to its content publishing business through mobile operators, Twistbox operates a mobile ad network and suite of Direct to Consumer services that are promoted through advertising, as well as from other mobile publishers.
+Payments for the Company's Direct to Consumer services are processed through integration with the Company's own mobile billing solutions, 3rd party mobile billing aggregators, and credit card processing companies.